LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

    built-in method
       A predefined :term:`method` that can be called from within any object or :term:`category`.
+I.e. built-in methods are built-in object and category predicates.
 Built-in methods cannot be redefined.

    singleton method
       A :term:`method` defined in an :term:`instance` itself.
 Singleton